What is Semantic Layer (42)?

 TLDR

-Semantic Layer (42) is a blockchain infrastructure protocol that enables decentralized applications (dApps) to control their transaction execution flow while maintaining on-chain composability.
+Semantic Layer (42) is an infrastructure protocol that gives decentralized applications (dApps) programmable control over their transaction execution, aiming to reclaim value and improve scalability.

 Deep Dive